prime31/Nez/README.md

 - Farseer Physics (based on Box2D) integration for when you need a full physics simulation
 - efficient coroutines for breaking up large tasks across multiple frames or animation timing (Core.startCoroutine)
 - in-game debug console extendable by adding an attribute to any static method.
 Just press the tilde key like in the old days with Quake.
 Out of the box, it includes a visual physics debugging system, asset tracker, basic profiler and more.
 Just type 'help' to see all the commands or type 'help COMMAND' to see specific hints.
+- Dear ImGui in-game debug panels with the ability to wire up your own ImGui windows
 - in-game Component inspector.
 Open the debug console and use the command `inspect ENTITY_NAME` to display and edit fields/properties and call methods with a button click.
+- Nez.Persistence Json and binary serialization.
+Json includes the ability to automatically resolve references and deal with polymorphic classes
 - extensible rendering system.
 Add/remove renderers and post processors as needed.
 Renderables are sorted by render layer first then layer depth for maximum flexibility out of the box.
 - pathfinding support via Astar and Breadth First Search
 - deferred lighting engine with normal map support and both runtime and offline normal map generation